RebelToolbox/RebelDocumentation/tutorials/shaders/shader_reference/shading_language.rst

 .. note:: The first argument to ``set_shader_param`` is the name of the uniform in the shader.
 It
           must match *exactly* to the name of the uniform in the shader or else it will not be recognized.

 Any GLSL type except for *void* can be a uniform.
-Additionally, Godot provides optional shader hints to make the compiler understand for what the uniform is used, and how the editor should allow users to modify it.
+Additionally, Rebel Shading Language provides optional shader hints to make the compiler understand for what the uniform is used, and how the editor should allow users to modify it.